DawidCislo/Alternate-KiCad-Library/README.md

 Alternate KiCad Library

 Installation instructions for Plugin and Content Manager:
 KiCAD uses library tables to keep track of installed libraries.
-As of 6.0.0-rc1 Content Manager DOES NOT automatically update these library tables.
+Content Manager DOES NOT automatically update these library tables.
 To do it manually, go to ‘Manage Footprint Libraries’ in the preferences tab.

 Press the Folder icon below the table and locate: